NoLtour/Uni-notes/misc/UNFINISHED STUFF.md

 ---

-# Link to this if not finished (this is going to get big lol)
+# Link to this if not finished (this is going to get big lol, oh yep it has)
 ![[WOOOOOOOOOAAAAAAWWWWWW.mp4#play]]

 Update: it got long.